oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 Not applicable.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for all application development controls but can leverage the CloudSystem security controls detailed in this document.
+- The organisation is responsible for all application development controls but can leverage the CloudSystem security controls detailed in this document.

 ## Database systems management